jacobfccrs/w10-11_codepath_honeypot_project/README.md

 Downloaded the file by other means that include tranfering the file to bucket within google cloud.

-When is comes to the malwares samples, I figured that is probaly the payloads page.
+For the malwares samples, I figured that is probaly the payloads page.
+The Suricata honeypot is the on that collected the most samples. followeb by snort.

-The attacks came mostly from China, the US, and Mexico.
+The attacks came mostly from Vietnam, Mexico and Indonesia.

+view my session.json for more details.